 Let’s look at an example of a woman who’s keeping an extra $3,000 in a checking account on top of the normal funds in there for rent, bills and groceries.
 Let’s say the money is for a motorcycle she plans to buy in the next few years.
 At the moment, the money’s just sitting in a checking account.
-If she puts her money into a savings account at 1.05% APY, after three years she’ll have $3,095.
-With a 36-month CD at 1.25% APY, she could earn $114 interest.
-While interest earnings of $95 or $114 may not seem huge, it’s passive money accrual that’ll happen simply by keeping money in an interest accruing account.
+If she puts her money into this savings account at 1.45% APY and doesn't even make additional deposits, after three years she’ll have $3,132.
+While interest earnings of $132 may not seem huge, it’s passive money accrual that’ll happen simply by keeping money in an interest accruing account.

 Of course, you stand to earn more with longer terms and larger amounts of money, but any savings can be useful to start.
 One thing to remember however, is that savings accounts don’t guarantee interest the way CDs do.
 While you’ll lock in the interest rate for a CD, a savings account can change interest throughout the year which may mean less (or more) savings.

 What’s the Process for Opening an Account With American Express Bank?